0409 661 342 contact@cooeetours.com.au Brisbane HQ

 ❄️ Winter (Jun–Aug)

-Earliest Penguin Parade times (~5:30 PM) mean earlier return to Melbourne.
-Dramatic stormy coastal scenery.
-Whale sightings possible.
+Earliest Penguin Parade times (~5:30 PM) mean an earlier return to Melbourne.
+Dramatic stormy coastal scenery, fewer crowds, and prime whale-watching season — humpbacks and southern right whales pass close to the island.

 What Our Guests Say